dthusian/vanilla-factorized/features.md

 - Cost Block: Diamond Block

 When pulsed, buckets the contents of the cauldron in front of it.
+Water, lava, and powder snow can be collected.

 ### Machine: Metal Recycler
 - Mod Block: Red Glazed Terracotta